danurbanowicz/halide/README.md

 npm install
 ```

-4. Generate a Tina CMS and Eleventy build
+4. Build and serve Halide

 Generate a production-ready build to the _site folder: